surniaulula/wpsso/readme.txt

 	* None
 * *Bugfixes*
 	* Added a missing hook to load the network admin menu objects.
+	* Delayed plugin init to allow custom post types to be defined first.
 * *Developer Notes*
 	* None